ARM-software/CMSIS-Stream/Documentation/Events.md

   - Ask a node to start a complex initialization in asynchronous way

 - `kNodeWasInitialized`:
   - Event sent by a node when its initialization is finished.
-The event should contain two values : the node ID as an `uint32_t` and an error code as an `int32_t`.
-The error code should be zero in case the initialization succeeded
+The event should contain one value : the node ID as an `uint32_t`.
+If an error occurred, the 'kError' event should be sent with the node ID as `uint32_t` and an error code as an `int32_t`.
 - `kNodeWillBeDestroyed`:
   - If a node was initialized with the previous process, the C++ destructor cannot be called before the node has had the chance to undo what has been done during the initialization.
 This event signals a node that its C++ destructor is going to be used
 - `kNodeReadyToBeDestroyed`:
   - When the node is ready to be destroyed and the C++ destructor can be called, it should signal it.

 The application can check if a node needs an asynchronous initialization using the API `bool needsAsynchronousInit()`.

+- `kLongRun`:
+   This event is used by a node when the node needs a thread to run a long (or forever) task.
+This event should be sent by the node to itself in an asynchronous way.
+Like that, the event handler will be executed on the thread pool managing the event queue.
+A long running task should use the event queue method `mustEnd` to know if the tasks must end.

 **A node is free to ignore any events.**